martin-kl/Diploma_Thesis_01526110_code/Notes on how to run everything.md

         - create graph traversal: ``g = graph.traversal()``
         - run queries on g

 ---
 ## PGQL
 no database, queries syntactically checked with [Parser from Oracle](https://github.com/oracle/pgql-lang)

 ---
 ## GSQL
 Tigergraph in VirtualBox, queries are already installed
-- use GraphStudio: http://localhost:14240/ to access and run the queries, login with either tigergraph:tigergraph or admin:tigergraph ?!
+- use GraphStudio: http://localhost:14240/ to access and run the queries, login with tigergraph:tigergraph and change to ldbc graph
 - write new queries there, save them and either:
     - run in interpreted mode (slower)
     - or install them (optimizes the query) and run it installed, this can also be done over command line